Communicating ideas, information, and experiences using Kid Pix and iMovie

 Students at Sunnybrae Normal School used Kid Pix and iMovie to record and share experiences, ideas, and information during an inquiry about kiwi conservation.

-Students also benefitted from doing these learning activities with Kid Pix:
+Other learning activities to do with Kid Pix: